xennia316/school_system/README.md

-# school_system
+# school system
-A Javafx application for a school system
+A Javafx application for a school system.